Out of Africa with Isak Dinesen: Her Museum

 A great day trip out of Copenhagen might include stops at the Karen Blixen Museum, the Kronborg Castle of Hamlet fame in Helsingør, lunch or a swim in the seaside resorts and fishing villages of Hornbbæk and Humlebæk, a ferry ride or across the Sound to Helsingborg in Sweden, and then a stop in for the excellent collection of art and yummy buffet at the Louisiana.

-The smoked salmon gravlax and grilled pork loin was delicious, although it was difficult for we females of the group to keep our eyes on our plates.
+The smoked salmon gravlax and grilled pork loin were delicious, although it was difficult for us females of the group to keep our eyes on our plates.
 The meal was delivered by a host of Swedish boys so handsome they could easily have been plucked from the pages of Calvin Klein magazine ads.

 You’ll see refurbished 17th century thatched cottages with manicured window boxes as well as the more modern three-story brick and limestone villa, flamingo-pink hydrangeas bursting through hedgerows.

 Throughout the drive, the Sound, known as Sundet in Danish or Øresund in Swedish is on your right as you make your way north to tip of Zealand.

 At the mouth of the Sound is Helsingør with The Kronborg Castle, an impressive Renaissance castle and fortress built in the 15th century by Danish King, Eric of Pomerania.